Certificate of Advanced Studies (CAS) in Veterinary Medicine

 (II) Case Log

-To obtain the Certificate in Small Animal Veterinary Practice / Dermatology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.
+To obtain the Certificate of Advanced Studies in Veterinary Medicine / Dermatology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.

-(It is recommended to attend all Dermatology courses currently offered: I-III)
+(It is recommended to attend all Dermatology courses currently offered: I-VI)

 20 ECTS credits minimum have to be collected in the major subject: Dermatology